Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ```
 sudo nodectl find help
 ```
-- Check if your Node is listed/seen on the cluster using a random source Node that is already found on the cluster.
+- Check if your node is listed/seen on the cluster using a random source node that is already found on the cluster.
 ```
 sudo nodectl find -p <profile_name>
 ```
-- Check if your Node is listed/seen on the cluster using a specific source Node.
+- Check if your node is listed/seen on the cluster using a specific source node.
 ```
 sudo nodectl find -p <profile_name> -s <source_ip_host>
 ```
-- Check if your Node is listed/seen on the cluster using a specific source Node and a specific target Node (other then your own.
+- Check if your node is listed/seen on the cluster using a specific source node and a specific target node (other then your own.
 ```
 sudo nodectl find -p <profile_name> -s <source_ip_host> -t <target_ip_host>
 ```

 #### other `find` examples

-If our node is `10.1.1.1` check if `10.1.1.1` is listed/seen by another random Node on the cluster we are connected to identified by the profile `dag-l0`.
+If our node is `10.1.1.1` check if `10.1.1.1` is listed/seen by another random node on the cluster we are connected to identified by the profile `dag-l0`.
 ```
 sudo nodectl find -p dag-l0
 ```